melissa-hay/MySQL/README.md

 **How Inner Join works**
 - compares each row of table 1 with each row of table 2 to see which rows satisfy the conditions.
 - If a row from each of the tables satisfies a condition, it will be in the output.
-- In other words, the satisfying rows from both tables will be joined together and put in the output.
+- In other words, the satisfying rows from **both tables** will be joined together and put in the output.
+  - This means that the output will contain repeated data since matched rows from both tables will be in the joined table.
 - Then, only SELECTed columns of those rows will be displayed.

 ### Example